VForWaTer/tool-specs/docs/parameter.md

 **same** analysis is run on **different** data.

-From a practical perspective, if you build a tool around these tool specifications, the tool name and conent of the `/in/parameter.json` can be used to create checksums.
+From a practical perspective, if you build a tool around these tool specifications, the tool name and content of the `/in/parameter.json` can be used to create checksums.

 ## File specification

 Each `Parameter` is described in a parameter block in the `/src/tool.yml` file.
-All parameters are collected as the mandaroty `tools.<tool_name>.parameters` block:
+All parameters are collected as the mandatory `tools.<tool_name>.parameters` block:

 ```yaml
 tools: